minlanyu/cs145-site/infra.md

 - **Login to the VM.** right click on the VM in your VM library and select "Connect to SSH".

 ### Machine guidelines
-There are some optional tasks throughout the projects in this course which we will mark as "High-end machine only" tasks.
-These tasks work as expected only if the machine you are running the VM on has a processor that is equivalent to or better than an i7 with a clockrate higher than 2.8 GHz and if you have at least 8 GB of RAM.
+There are some tasks throughout the projects in this course where you will observe differnet behaviors depending on your machines.
+In general, if you run the VM on a processor that is equivalent to or better than an i7 with a clockrate higher than 2.8 GHz and at least 8 GB of RAM, you will observe expected behaviors.
+However, if you get a low-end machine and observe a different behavior for these tasks, it's completely ok.
+You just need to explain your observations in the report.

 We recommend allowing your VM usage of at least two CPU cores and at least 8 GB of RAM (the higher the better, for both).
-You will not be penalized in any way if you do not complete these tasks due to machine constraints.
-These are purely optional.
+Also, try to turn off the other unnecessary applications in your machines to avoid interrupting the VM.

-### Addendum: Visual Studio Code Plugin
+### Optional: Visual Studio Code Plugin

 Just a quick tip if you use Visual Studio Code as a text editor.
 If you haven't already, you might think about installing the extension: https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh.
 It allows you to open files/directories on your virtual machine in VSCode.